 Learn games and strategies to become a trained facilitator for the low ropes course at Camp Hoffman.
 You'll learn about the Whale Watch, Mohawk Walk, Triangle Traverse, and Spider's Web.
 The training is free and we ask that you donate at least 3 days of your time in the next year to introduce the course to girls, including the ones in your own troop.
 No experience necessary.
 This training is the first step to full challenge course certification and must be passed in order to participate in the High Ropes Training.
 Please contact Laurie Pansa at the council office for more information.

 No trainings currently scheduled.

 New Leader Training consists of the following parts:

-Part A: The Basics, online training from the websites of Girl Scouts of the USA and Girl Scouts of Rhode Island.
-To receive instructions about how to access and report these trainings, please contact the GSRI office.
+Part A: The Basics, online training from the websites of Girl Scouts of the USA and Girl Scouts of Southeastern New England.
+To receive instructions about how to access and report these trainings, please contact the GSSNE office.

 Please register to attend one of the following sessions:

 *Wednesday, November 18, 2015 @ Holy Trinity Episcopal Church, Parish House, 2nd Floor, 1956 Main Road, Tiverton, RI 02878 from 6:00pm - 9:00pm.
 Click here to register online.